 Non-essential amino acids (Eleven)

 These amino acids can be synthesized in the body itself and hence not necessarily need to be acquired through diet.

 These non-essential amino acids are Arginine, glutamine, tyrosine, cysteine, glycine, proline, serine, ornithine, alanine, asparagine, and aspartate.

-Classification of amino acids on the basis of metabolic fate
+Classification of amino acids on the basis of the metabolic fate

 - Glucogenic amino acids: These amino acids serve as precursors gluconeogenesis for glucose formation.
 Glycine, alanine, serine, aspartic acid, asparagine, glutamic acid, glutamine, proline, valine, methionine, cysteine, histidine, and arginine.

 - Ketogenic amino acids: These amino acids break down to form ketone bodies.
 Leucine and Lysine.